 - Matcha powder

-Conversely, if you want to fuel strenuous training or gain lean muscle mass, you can add plenty of tasty, calorie-dense ingredients to keep your energy intake high.
+Conversely, if you want to fuel strenuous training or gain lean muscle mass, you can go high-fat and add tasty, calorie-dense ingredients to keep your energy intake high.

 Regardless of your goals, you can enjoy all of these additions in moderation.
-And don’t be afraid to experiment–you might discover a winning combo like heavy cream and ice cubes for an ice-cream-like texture, or coconut milk and fruit that mimics your favorite fruit smoothie.
+Don’t be afraid to experiment — you might discover a winning combo like heavy cream and ice cubes for an ice-cream-like texture, or coconut milk and low-glycemic fruit that mimics your favorite fruit smoothie.

 Choose the Best Low-Carb Protein Powder That Works for You

 The best low-carb protein powder is the one that works within your macronutrients and accommodates any dietary sensitivities you may have, such as lactose intolerance.

 There are numerous low-carb protein powder supplements on the market, so avoid unnecessary ingredients like artificial flavors, artificial sweeteners, and added sugars that may spike your blood sugar and kick you out of ketosis.

 Also, don’t assume that unflavored protein powders won’t have any hidden carbs — some brands will still include sweeteners in their unflavored products.

 Finding the right low-carb protein powder can help you reap all the benefits of protein in your quest for optimum nutrition.